GLOBAL MARKETS-German government deal lifts euro, helps stocks

 * Euro at four-year high vs yen, near one-month high vs dollar

-NEW YORK, Nov 27 Agreement on a German coalition government pushed the euro to a four-year high against the yen on Wednesday and buoyed stocks around the world, already well bid on central bank liquidity.
+NEW YORK, Nov 27 Agreement to form a German coalition government boosted the euro to a four-year high against the yen on Wednesday and helped buoy stocks around the world, already well bid on signs of more central bank liquidity.

-The long-awaited coalition pact between German Chancellor Angela Merkel's conservatives and the center-left Social Democrats was sealed early on Wednesday, paving the way for a government to be sworn in by the end of the year.
+The long-awaited coalition agreement between German Chancellor Angela Merkel's conservatives and the centre-left Social Democrats (SPD) was sealed early Wednesday, paving the way for a government to be sworn in by the end of the year.

-U.S. stocks were little changed to up slightly, with investors finding few reasons to buy before Thursday's U.S. Thanksgiving holiday and benchmark indexes near historic highs.
-The benchmark Nasdaq index did manage to close above 4,000 for the second straight day.
+U.S. stocks were little changed to higher at the open as investors found few reasons to buy before the Thanksgiving holiday and with major indexes near historic highs.

-"There won't be any news that will move stocks but there is a general bias in equity markets to move higher," said John Rutledge, chief investment strategist for Safanad, a New York- based private investment firm.

-"There is not much action," he said.
-"People are putting their turkeys into the oven."
+"A lot of investors are taking a pause, considering whether they should take gains at these levels," said Tim Speiss, head of personal wealth advisors at EisnerAmper in New York.
+"There's not much out there that will cause significant gains or losses in the markets."

 Details of the new German government's policies were sparse but included raising the minimum wage and increasing pensions, which should help boost activity in Europe's largest economy.

-The deal must still be voted on by SPD members, but ending the political stalemate has amplified the positive tone in equity markets set by expectations the super-loose monetary policies of major central banks would continue into next year.
+The deal must still be voted through by SPD members, but ending the political stalemate has amplified the positive tone in equity markets.
+That tone was set by expectations the super-loose monetary policies of the major central banks would continue into next year.

 The MSCI world equity index was up 0.2 percent on the day to just over 400 points, close to a level it last reached at the end of 2007.

-Europe's main stock markets all edged higher on the news of Germany's grand coalition, helped by solid earnings from Belgian discount grocer Colruyt.
+Europe's main stock markets all edged higher on the news of Germany's grand coalition, helped by some solid earnings from the likes of Belgian discount grocer Colruyt.

-The pan-European FTSEurofirst 300 rose 0.5 percent, taking its year-to-date gains to around 14.4 percent and keeping it on track for its best year since 2009.
+The pan-European FTSEurofirst 300 was up 0.7 percent , taking its year-to-date gains to around 14.4 percent and keeping it on track for its best year since 2009.

 ECB READY TO ACT